brudnak/linode-daily-cleanup/README.md

     - Then name all of your Linode instances with whatever tag you provide to be deleted

 # README Update
 >Section to update to keep the GitHub actions running.
-Updated 11/27/2023.
+Updated June 9th 2024.